danidiaz/dep-t/README.md

 So far only the signature has changed, but now the function can work in other reader-like monads besides `ReaderT`.

-Let's go one step further, and abstract away the `IO`, so that function in the record can have effects in other monads:
+Let's go one step further, and abstract away the `IO`, so that functions in the record can have effects in other monads:

     mkController :: (HasLogger d e, HasRepository d e, LiftDep d m, MonadReader e m) => Int -> m String